top of page

 While living in Los Angeles, Carol performed at the Whiskey A Go Go, Troubadour, Country Club, etc. Having the goal of signing a record deal, Carol switched from guitar and mandolin to harp and signed to Windham Hill releasing a critically acclaimed album “Angels Of Venice,” appearing on 20+ compilation CDs and touring the U.S. with shows at east/west coast performing arts centers.

-Carol’s #1 favorite “happy place” is composing and being in the studio recording and producing albums of her original material (she has seven self-released CDs) and writing music in several genres.
+Carol has a burning passion for songwriting and her #1 favorite “happy place” is composing and being in the studio recording as well as producing albums of her original material (she has seven self-released CDs) and writing music in several genres.
 Her engineer for over two decades was Florian Ammon (Pink, Van Halen, Quincy Jones, Rammstein).

-Post-COVID and having recently moved to the Texas Hill Country, Carol decided to fulfill her dream as a composer of contemporary country songs drawing upon her untapped deep Texas roots and manifesting fresh new songs ideas, combining pop-rock sensibilities with modern radio-targeted country, for both female and male artists.
-Carol’s favorite thing to do is to draw from her “toolbox” and play with vocal phrasing to create something “out of the box” and to “capture the ear.”
-Carol knows the feeling of driving in her car and hearing her music suddenly played on the radio and she is focusing on repeating that experience.
+Post-COVID and having recently moved to the Texas Hill Country, Carol decided to fulfill her dream as a composer of contemporary/pop/rock country songs for male and female artists, drawing upon her deep, untapped Texas roots and manifesting fresh new song ideas, combining pop-rock sensibilities with radio-targeted song styles.

-Carol is a member of ASCAP and works to fulfill her goal of creating radio friendly country songs, with co-writers and solo.
-Her favorite songwriters are HARDY, Ashley Gorley, Jessi Alexander, Jessie Jo Dillon, Miranda Lambert, Julia Michaels, Ryan Tedder and Amy Allen to name a few.
-Carol currently resides in the hill country outside of Austin, TX.
+Carol is a member of ASCAP and works to fulfill her goal of creating quality radio friendly country songs, with co-writers and solo.
+Her favorite songwriters are HARDY, Ashley Gorley, Jessi Alexander, Jessie Jo Dillon, Miranda Lambert, Tom Douglas, Julia Michaels, Ryan Tedder and Amy Allen to name a few.
+Carol currently resides in the hill country outside of Austin, Texas.

 bottom of page